 Creating an itinerary that loops back around to the airport you arrived at doesn’t always make the most sense.
 Often times you can save 4-6 hours of ground transportation or driving time by planning a one way route where you fly into SJO and depart from LIR or vice versa.

 If you’re catching a domestic flight then you’ll want your international flight to land at SJO since nearly all domestic flights originate there or from the nearby Tobias Bolaños airport in the suburb of Pavas.

-So far there have been several significant eruptions but no interruptions in service in 2018.
 Although no one can predict eruptions accurately it’s more likely that eruptions will cause closures in the dry season.
-During the upcoming peak travel months from December through April 2019 the prevailing winds shift to aim the ash clouds at the airport and there’s no rain to knock the ash out of the air.
+During the peak travel months from December 2018 through April 2019 the prevailing winds winds will shift to aim the ash clouds at the airport and there’s no rain to knock the ash out of the air.

-Most recently the airport was closed January 2nd and 3rd 2017 preventing over 120 flights from taking off or landing during one of the busiest travel weeks of the year.
+For example in early January 2017 SJO airport was closed for two days preventing over 120 flights from taking off or landing during one of the busiest travel weeks of the year.
 Many of the 3,000+ passengers who were impacted spent at least one night in the terminal and it took almost a week for the backlog to be cleared.

-Scientist from the volcanology institute believe that intermittent eruptions of Turrialba will continue or increase for several months.
+Scientist from the volcanology institute believe that intermittent eruptions of Turrialba will continue or increase.

 To give you an idea of how frequent the interruptions in service are flights were cancelled at SJO in May 2016 and again at the end of September 2016 due to large ash eruptions.
 In March through May 2015 ash clouds from eruptions of Turrialba volcano closed Juan Santamaría Airport (SJO) for several hours on a number of days significantly disrupting flight schedules.
 Activity increased again in February 2016 but the prevailing winds directed the ash plume to the east and northeast away from SJO preventing additional closures.